SrijanBadhya/Debsoc/Running the PES Debsoc.md

 - - people go to ask the chair feedback instead of them, and
 - - they feel they have no presence in the tournament because their vote doesn't matter.
 -  They don't get any numerical result from the tournament either.
-- Same things for BP except that they do a lot of boring work to track 4 teams, and only have 60 seconds to make a case, so they don't get the thrill of standing and giving a speech either.
+- Same things for BP except that they do the gruelling work of tracking 4 teams, only have 60 seconds to make a case, and they don't get the thrill of standing and giving a speech either.
 - There's so much fun in debate with a teammate, and as an adj you feel lonely.
-At every room, there won't be any PES friends.
+There will never be people from PES in your room.
  - There's no real opportunity to talk to anyone either.
 You have your lunch during speaker case prep, and speakers get to chill with each other when you're preparing your OA.
  - Adjing is boring and challenging with no real payoff.
  <br>![enter image description here](https://i.ibb.co/svJgvW5V/early-in-adjing-obstacles.jpg)